 - Character Appearances

-Check out the video below to get an idea of all the Great Wolf Lodge activities you can participate in without setting foot inside the waterpark.
+Check out the video below to get an idea of all the Great Wolf Lodge activities besides the waterpark.

 Great Wolf Lodge Waterpark